 There are various support offices.
 Please feel free to talk to: Tutors, International Student Advising Room, International Students Advisors, Student Affairs Section of your faculty or graduate School, International Affairs Department, Your supervisor, Health Service Center, or off-campus free advisory services.
 For details, please refer to the Campus Life Orientation handout.

-Please inquire to the Department of Japanese Language, Center for Liberal Arts and Language Education.
+Please inquire to the Department of Japanese Language, Institute for Promotion of Education and Campus Life, Okayama University.

 Almost all classes in Okayama University are in Japanese; however, all classes in the Discovery Program for Global Learners are held in English where you can obtain a degree in English.